siobahnschuck/Curate/README.md

 - 3D gallery space
 - Share to other social media sites
+- Collaboratively draw with friends
+- Comment, save, and like other galleries
+- Chat with other artists that you follow

 ---

 ### **_Credits_**

-- AIC API
-- ARTSY